kdheepak/kdheepak.github.io/content/23-technical_writing.md

 I personally use Emacs / Vim for notetaking and store them in a git repository and all of my data analysis is done in Jupyter Notebooks.
 After collecting the required data from an experiment and post processing it, I can save plots into an image or the data into a table in a particular format programmatically using scripts.
 Word however, does not allow me to import these images or tables programmatically.
+If I did somehow manage to somehow contort my workflow, data and information into this tool, I have absolutely no way of retrieving it.
+Your final presentation/report/paper will exist confined in this closed source proprietary software.
-Word just does not fit into typical analysis or research workflows.
+Word just does not fit into an analysis or research workflow.
 To quote Raymond Hettinger :

 ![](images/raymondhettinger.jpg)